How we determine materiality

 - Validation of final topics by the Group Sustainability Risk unit;

-- Approval and endorsement by the Risk Management ET, Group Executive Committee, Board of Directors;
+- Approval and endorsement by the Risk Management Executive Team, Group Executive Committee, Board of Directors;

 - List of material topics finalised by Group Sustainability Risk unit;

-- Development/adjustment of sustainability strategy based on final materiality map.
+- Development/adjustment of sustainability strategy based on final Corporate Responsibility Map.